 NASA’s James Webb Space Telescope fully deployed its primary mirror into the same configuration it will have when in space as part of a recent test.

-The difficulty and complexity of performing tests for Webb has increased significantly, now that the observatory has been fully assembled.
+The difficulty and complexity of performing tests for Webb have increased significantly, now that the observatory has been fully assembled.
 Special gravity offsetting equipment was attached to Webb’s mirror to simulate the zero-gravity environment its mechanisms will have to operate in.
 Tests like these help safeguard mission success by physically demonstrating that the spacecraft is able to move and unfold as intended.
 The Webb team will deploy the observatory’s primary mirror only once more on the ground, just before preparing it for delivery to the launch site.

 Performed in early March, this most recent test involved commanding the spacecraft’s internal systems to fully extend, and latch Webb’s iconic 21 feet 4-inch (6.5-meter) primary mirror into the same configuration it will have when in space.
 Credit: NASA/Sophia Roberts